Disease registry: Types

-Types of medical conditions tracked
+Medical conditions tracked

+As of November 2025, the NIH listed 80 disease registries on its website.

+The lastest one to be launched in the US was the autism registry.

-More than 130 million Americans live with chronic diseases and chronic diseases account for 70% of all deaths in the US.
+Registries target certain conditions because medical expenses are unevenly distributed: most health care expenses are spent treating patients with a few chronic diseases.
+As of 2011 more than 130 million Americans lived with chronic diseases and chronic diseases accounted for 70% of all deaths in the US.
 "The medical care costs of people with chronic diseases account for more than 75% of the nation's $2 trillion medical care costs."

-Registries target certain conditions because medical expenses are unevenly distributed: most health care expenses are spent treating patients with a few chronic conditions.

-For example, the 2002 expenses with diabetes in the US was $132 billion, and this was around 12% of the US medical budget.
-Diabetes accounts for 25% of the Medicare budget.

-Given this, diabetes is one of the conditions targeted by registries.
-Diabetes is also amenable to this because there is a target population that can be defined according to certain rules and there is evidence that certain tests like retina exams, LDL levels, HgbA1c levels can correlate with quality of care in diabetes.
+Diabetes is one of the conditions tracked by registries.
+Diabetes is also amenable to this because there is a defined target population and there is evidence that certain tests like retina exams, LDL levels, HgbA1c levels correlate with quality of care in diabetes.

-Because of the diabetes impact, the New York City created a HbA1C Registry (NYCAR) to help health providers keep track of patients with diabetes.
+New York City created a HbA1C Registry (NYCAR) to help health providers keep track of patients with diabetes.